Let’s learn how a marketplace operates and generates revenue from its products and services.

 A Dutch startup Peerby is a good example of marketplace monetization, where people can borrow household items or lend them to others.
 The core service on the marketplace is offered for free, however, users can upgrade to premium accounts.

 Peerby offers two main paid-for services through its platform.
-First, owners can ask an insurance on items they lend through the site.
+First, owners can ask for insurance on items they lend through the site.
 Second, a new owner can order delivery of an item instead of picking it up from the previous owner.

 The challenge of this model is to ensure that premium features are really valuable.
 If only one percent of all the users have premium accounts, and the rest users get by with the free version, you need to change something in the business model.

-In order to make this model work profitably, a high traffic to site is of utmost importance, which is the main challenge of this monetization model.
+In order to make this model work profitably, high traffic to the site is of utmost importance, which is the main challenge of this monetization model.
 Moreover, users may get annoyed by the ads.

 All business models based on paid ads work best in narrow niches, where sellers are able to personalize their content.